javirk/Person_remover/README.md

 Versión en español disponible [aquí](README_es.md).

-Would you like to travel to a turistic spot and yet appear alone in the photos?
+Would you like to travel to a touristic spot and yet appear alone in the photos?

-_Person remover_ is a project that combines Pix2Pix and YOLO arhitectures in order to remove people or other objects from photos.For Pix2Pix, the code from [Tensorflow](https://www.tensorflow.org/beta/tutorials/generative/pix2pix) has been adapted, whereas for YOLO, the code has been adapted from https://github.com/zzh8829/yolov3-tf2.
+_Person remover_ is a project that combines Pix2Pix and YOLO arhitectures in order to remove people or other objects from photos.
+For Pix2Pix, the code from [Tensorflow](https://www.tensorflow.org/beta/tutorials/generative/pix2pix) has been adapted, whereas for YOLO, the code has been adapted from https://github.com/zzh8829/yolov3-tf2.

-This project is capable to remove objects in images and video.
+This project is capable of removing objects in images and video.

 Python 3.7 and Tensorflow 2.0-beta have been used in this project.